Alexandria Process: Process

-Global Effects
+Influence

-Despite point 4 of the declaration, no religiously sanctioned peace fire was achieved, and instead, violence worsened in 2002.
-However, the network of religious leaders formed as a result of the Alexandria process, and the committees it established, contributed to the de-escalation of, and the resolution to the 38-day siege of the Church of the Nativity in 2002.
+Point 4 of the declaration did not achieve a religiously sanctioned ceasefire.
+Violence worsened in 2002 with Operation Defensive Shield, the Battle of Jenin and the 38-day April/May siege of the Church of the Nativity in Bethlehem.
+The network of religious leaders that had formed as a result of the Alexandria process, and the committees it established, contributed to the de-escalation of, and the resolution to, the siege of the Church of the Nativity.

 Later, former Christian and Muslim extremist militants in Nigeria, Pastor James Wuye and Imam Muhammad Ashafa adapted the ideals of the Alexandria process to their own peacebuilding efforts, which placed an emphasis on tolerance, mercy, and pluralism.
 The same text as written in the Alexandria Summit was used, while place names were modified slightly to fit the context of the conflict in Nigeria.

 A second interfaith conference was sponsored by the United Nations Alliance of Civilizations, and hosted by Spain in 2016 as a follow-up to the original Alexandria Summit.
-This meeting was characterized by the involvement of typically “mainstream” religious leaders including Israeli Chief Rabbi David Lau and co-founder of Hamas’ military wing, Sheikh Imad Falouji.
-The declaration resulting from the collaboration of these 20 some Muslim, Jewish, and Christian religious leaders emphasized the “sanctity of life”, and that both Israeli and Palestinian peoples have a right to live with dignity.
-Perhaps the most impactful result of this second summit was the joint assertion that disagreements be decided solely through “negotiation and deliberation” rather than through violence.
+This meeting was characterized by the involvement of typically "mainstream" religious leaders including Israeli Chief Rabbi David Lau and co-founder of Hamas' military wing, Sheikh Imad Falouji.
+The declaration resulting from the collaboration of these approximately twenty Muslim, Jewish, and Christian religious leaders emphasized the "sanctity of life", and that both Israeli and Palestinian peoples had a right to live with dignity.
+The participants jointly asserted that disagreements should be decided solely through "negotiation and deliberation" rather than through violence.